MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 - To download this integration pack for Orchestrator 2016, see [HP iLO and OA Integration Pack for System Center 2016 - Orchestrator.](https://www.microsoft.com/download/details.aspx?id=54102).

 - To download this integration pack for Orchestrator 2019, see [HP iLO and OA Integration Pack for System Center 2019 - Orchestrator.](https://www.microsoft.com/download/details.aspx?id=58107&WT.mc_id=rss_alldownloads_all).

 ::: moniker-end

-::: moniker range="sc-orch-2022"

->[!NOTE]
->Integration packs and toolkit for Orchestrator 2022 are yet to be released; download links will be provided once they are available.

-::: moniker-end